Sorg: Leading Germany felt strange

 In his absence, Germany ran out a 2-0 winner thanks to goals from Leroy Sane and Marco Reus to maintain its 100 per cent record in Group C.

-Sorg, who will also be in the dugout for Wednesday's (AEST) home game against Estonia, was satisfied with Germany's battling display at the Borisov Arena.
+Sorg, who will also be in the dugout for Wednesday's (NZST) home game against Estonia, was satisfied with Germany's battling display at the Borisov Arena.

 "It was a bit strange after such a long time," Sorg said.
 "I have not looked at my phone yet to see if anyone has sent messages.